mslysz/mslysz/README.md

 # 💫 About Me:
-Hello 👋 I'm Maciej<br> I’m currently learning JavaScript and React.
+Hello 👋 I'm Maciej<br> I’m currently learning JavaScript and React.<br>
+You can contact me at macslysz@gmail.com